 Expectations of Club members

-- Attend weekly DGC meetings and retreat, Meetings on Mondays at 7 pm beginning February 19th
+- Attend weekly DGC meetings and excursion, Meetings Mondays at 3 pm beginning February 18th

 - Attend NPHC fraternity’s programs or service activities